aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ---

 ## 📖 Project Overview

+- A PowerShell tool for 1st Level Support to gather system metadata (IP, Serial, Uptime) instantly.

 This project provides a PowerShell-based diagnostic tool designed to streamline 1st-level IT support triage.
 By allowing non-technical users to generate a comprehensive system report with a single click, it significantly reduces initial troubleshooting time and ensures data accuracy in support tickets.

 ---